 Colfax Homes For Sale

 Located near the I-94 corridor, one can easily access Eau Claire, Menomonie, and the Twin Cities for work and play from Colfax.
 With a great school district and a variety of shops and dining experiences, this could be your perfect home.
-Browse our homes for sale in Colfax today!
+Browse for a Colfax real estate listing that fits your needs today!

 Situated on the beautiful Red Cedar River, the village of Colfax, Wisconsin is full of spectacular things to do.
 From strolling along the river to visiting Hoffman Hills State Recreation area, there is truly something for everyone.
 Whether you love hiking, kayaking, bird watching, or anything in-between, you’ll find the perfect place to enjoy your favorite recreational activities in Colfax.